 Skip to content

-GWASLab can extract the lead variants based on MLOG10P values or P values (By default, GWASLab will use MLOG10P first since v3.4.37) from identified significant loci using a sliding window, and return the result as a pandas.DataFrame or gl.Sumstats Object.
+GWASLab can extract the lead variants based on MLOG10P values or P values (by default, GWASLab will use MLOG10P first since v3.4.37) from identified significant loci using a sliding window, and return the result as a pandas.DataFrame or gl.Sumstats Object.

 .get_lead()